 AN OVERVIEW OF THE MECHANISM OF DNA METHYLATION

 The enzymatic transfer of a methyl group (CH3) to the 5- position of cytosine is called DNA methylation.
-This process is done by a family of DNMTs.
-In eukaryotes, cytosine residues are the only place, in which DNA methylation occurs[30].
+This process is carried out by a family of DNMTs.
+In eukaryotes, cytosine residues are the only residues, in which DNA methylation occurs[30].
 Five types of methyltransferases have been recognized: DNMT1, 2, 3A, 3B and DNMT-related protein (DNMT3L).
-Except DNMT2 and DNMT3L, all have enzyme activity[31].
+With the exception of DNMT2 and DNMT3L, all have enzyme activity[31].
 DNMT1, is recognized as a maintenance methyltransferase and participates in passing the epigenetic information through the exact transmission of methylation patterns to daughter cells, through cell generations[30].
-DNMT3A and DNMT3B are established in the maintenance of DNA methylation patterns through de novo methylation, as well as participated in various processes, such as correcting errors left by DNMT1 after DNA replication and dynamic demethylation; thus, DNMTs allow a transient regulation of the gene transcription[32-34].
+DNMT3A and DNMT3B are involved in the maintenance of DNA methylation patterns through de novo methylation, and participate in various processes, such as correcting errors left by DNMT1 after DNA replication and dynamic demethylation; thus, DNMTs allow transient regulation of gene transcription[32-34].

-DNMTs acts on the specified sequence of DNA, which are known as CpG dinucleotides.
+DNMTs act on specified sequences of DNA, which are known as CpG dinucleotides.
 Generally, in mammalian cells, the DNA methylation of CpG dinucleotides occurs in normal cells, but the majority of CpGs are usually unmethylated, and designated in clusters known as CpG islands.
 Approximately, half of the genes in mammalian genomes consist of short CpG islands, which are important as they constitute less than 1% of the total genomic DNA[32,35].
-CpG islands might be abnormally methylated in different types of cancer such as colorectal cancer[36].
-In comparison with normal tissues, it has been rigorously established that all three DNMT1, DNMT3A, and DNMT3B are misdirected or up-regulated to different degrees in some malignancies, and there is a meaningful association between overexpression of DNMTs with CpG island hypermethylation in CRC tumors[16,17].
-Conversely, many studies show the controversial role of increased expression of DNMTs in aberrant DNA methylation, and CIMP-associated colon cancer.
+CpG islands may be abnormally methylated in different types of cancer such as CRC[36].
+In comparison with normal tissues, it has been rigorously established that DNMT1, DNMT3A, and DNMT3B are misdirected or up-regulated to different degrees in some malignancies, and there is a meaningful association between overexpression of DNMTs with CpG island hypermethylation in CRC tumors[16,17].
+Conversely, many studies have shown the controversial role of increased expression of DNMTs in aberrant DNA methylation, and CIMP-associated colon cancer.
 However, our recent study indicated that no significant association was found between overexpression of DNMTs with specific CpG island hypermethylation in CRC cell lines[37].

 DNA HYPERMETHYLATION AND COLORECTAL CANCER